s910324/SplitShapePlugin/README.md

 * Once the split mode is active, use ctrl button to toggle the line to shape center
 * Left click to apply change

+# Known bugs
+* Snap shape not working properly if multiple cell view is opened.
+* Snap shape cannot snap to shapes in different cell view

 # ChangeLog
 ### 0.01
 * Bug fix for 45 deg cut shape disappear issue